 Parking Off-Site and Taking the Bus to Disneyland

 Another way to avoid paying to park at Disneyland is to park and take a bus.
 Some Disney fans suggest parking at the Fullerton Park and Ride, where it's free to park.
 Hop on the LA Metro 460, which runs every 20 minutes.
 It's a 10-minute ride and costs about $1.75 (subject to change).

 You can park at ARTIC for free and use the on-demand bus or just get an Uber for about $6 each way (subject to change).

 Getting to Universal Studios Hollywood

-We were surprised and excited to learn that you CAN take a train to Universal Studios from Union Station In LA.
-From Union Station (which has trains coming to it from all directions in the surrounding areas), you can use your Metrolink ticket to transfer to the red line Metro Rail subway.
-Travel in the direction of North Hollywood, but exit at Universal City.
-There you will find a free shuttle that will take you right to the front gate of Universal Studios Hollywood.
-Note that if you are already in the LA area, you can probably buy the Metro Retail tickets for much less if you do not need to use Metrolink to get to Union Station.
+It may not be the Hogwarts Express, but you CAN take a train to Universal Studios from Union Station In LA.
+From Union Station (which has trains coming to it from all directions in the surrounding areas via Amtrak and Metrolink), you can use your Metrolink ticket to transfer to the Red Line Metro Rail subway.
+Travel on the Red Line Westbound the direction of North Hollywood, and exit at Universal City/Studio City.
+There, you will find a free shuttle that will take you right to the front gate of Universal Studios Hollywood.
+The shuttle runs every 10 to 15 minutes, seven days a week, from 7 a.m. until two hours after park closing.

 Using Bus Tours

 We are hoppy to present the various options in travel planning so you can find the plan that works best for you and your family.
 Have a question about public transportation to Disneyland and Universal Studios Hollywood?
-Share it in comments below.
+Share it in the comments below.